#Automotive

 A well-maintained ignition coil ensures that the spark plugs consistently generate strong and timely ignition, leading to efficient combustion and optimum engine power.
 However, as with any other mechanical part, over time, it can start to malfunction.
 If the ignition coil starts to fail, it can result in several issues like:

-- Engine misfires – insufficient or weak sparks can lead to faulty combustion, resulting in engine misfires, reduced power, and increased exhaust emissions.
+• Engine misfires – the engine may jolt or operate unevenly when you accelerate.
+Insufficient or weak sparks can lead to faulty combustion, resulting in reduced power, and increased exhaust emissions.

-- Catalytic converter damage – unburned fuel can damage the catalytic converter, a crucial emission control component.
+Ignoring these symptoms can cause unburned fuel to damage the catalytic converter, a crucial emission control component.

 Types of ignition coils